berlinplan/berlinplan.github.io/readme.md

 > <sub> An aging population's lack of workers and skilled labor in Industrial Countries can lead to economic collapse in third-world countries, from where migrants originate.
 This situation results in economic disadvantages, the loss of qualified professionals (especially in healthcare), and social problems for children who are left behind or do not grow up in large families.
 Remittances and money transfers may be blocked or face UN sanctions, while poor countries often experience negative trade balances with industrialized nations.
 Negative trade balances contribute to unemployment and capital outflow.
 Exploitation, as defined by Marxist theories, involves the inappropriate use of manpower and resources, specifically the appropriation of someone else's labor and contributes to increased international inequality (15,16,17,18,19,20,21, 22)  </sub>

-#### 4. Can violent shocks be the only solution to reducing international inequality?
+#### 4. Why violent shocks are the only solution to reduce international inequality?

 > <sub>  Studies on the global history of inequality suggests that peaceful means have never effectively diminished it.
 Examples include the use of violent tactics such as blanket bombing, atomic bombs, slave uprisings, and wars, which have led to declines in social inequality.
 French colonization in Haiti ended after the Haitian slaves rebelled, resulting in the Haitian Massacre.
 Similarly, the end of slavery in the United States was driven by slave uprisings and economic factors.
 World War II also contributed to a notable reduction in income and wealth inequality across many nations.
 (23,24,25 26). </sub>